TheRainbowPhoenix/Azur/README.md

 Back in 2021 I made a single repository for this engine, along with other programs that I intended to write with it.
 At the time I didn't intend to distribute the engine in any serious fashion, but that changed after people expressed interest in playing with [After Burner](https://www.planet-casio.com/Fr/programmes/programme4238-1-after-burner-lephenixnoir-jeux-add-ins.html).

 I split the original repository in May 2022 with `git filter-branch`, extracting Azur-related contents to this repository.
-I edited the history so that old commits can still be built, but mostly for the sake of preserving history; don't expect to be able to use these early commits out-of-the-box.
+I patched old commits so they can still be built, but mostly for the sake of preserving history; don't expect to be able to use these early commits out-of-the-box.